 Modernizing how edible bananas are named also provides an opportunity for discouraging certain conventions that blur the lines between species of banana and edible bananas.
-For example, one unintended consequence of creating genome groups is that some scientists started applying the annotation system to wild species.
+For example, one unintended consequence of having genome groups for edible bananas has been that some scientists started applying the annotation system to wild species.
 For example, when referring to Musa acuminata some scientists give it a genome group, AAw, which has the knock-on effect of requiring the genome group of edible diploids related to acuminata to be written AAcv.
 The practice is as confusing as it is unnecessary since wild species don’t need a genome group.
 They are their own genome, something some authors seem to have forgotten.

 Another way the line between the two nomenclature systems is blurred is when scientists write Musa spp. for the crop even though cultivars are not species.
 One of the reasons could be that the entrenched practice of giving Latin binomials to crops reinforces the notion that they are species even when the name doesn’t point to any species.
 Take Zea mays subsp. mays, the scientific name for maize, usually shortened to Zea mays.
 It does not describe the wild ancestor of maize, or any other wild plant for that matter.
 It’s just another way of saying maize or what some scientists call a mock-scientific name.